ntk148v/awesome-stars/README.md

 - [asciinema](https://github.com/asciinema/asciinema) - Terminal session recorder 📹
 - [python-snippets](https://github.com/progrmoiz/python-snippets) - :100: The most useful python snippets
 - [wttr.in](https://github.com/chubin/wttr.in) - :partly_sunny: The right way to check the weather
 - [streamalert](https://github.com/airbnb/streamalert) - StreamAlert is a serverless, realtime data analysis framework which empowers you to ingest, analyze, and alert on data from any environment, using datasources and alerting logic you define.
+Also, we are hiring!!!!!!!!
 - [gnocchi](https://github.com/gnocchixyz/gnocchi) - Timeseries database
 - [NBA-prediction](https://github.com/christopherjenness/NBA-prediction) - Predict scores of NBA games using regularized matrix completion
 - [freepacktbook](https://github.com/bogdal/freepacktbook) - Claim Your Free PacktPub eBook automatically
 - [opencv-python-blueprints](https://github.com/mbeyeler/opencv-python-blueprints) - M. Beyeler (2015).
 OpenCV with Python Blueprints: Design and develop advanced computer vision projects using OpenCV with Python, Packt Publishing Ltd., ISBN 978-178528269-0.
-- [deepo](https://github.com/ufoym/deepo) - A series of Docker images (and their generator) that allows you to quickly set up your deep learning research environment.
+- [deepo](https://github.com/ufoym/deepo) - Docker images (and their generator) to accelerate deep learning research.
 - [mycli](https://github.com/dbcli/mycli) - A Terminal Client for MySQL with AutoCompletion and Syntax Highlighting.
 - [openstack-connector-k8s](https://github.com/kevin-zhaoshuai/openstack-connector-k8s) - Kubernetes connector for OpenStack Zun project.
 Make OpenStack as a node in Kubernetes to run workloads
 - [GitPython](https://github.com/gitpython-developers/GitPython) - GitPython is a python library used to interact with Git repositories.